mariuspc/Power-BI-and-SQL-on-demand/README.md

 ## 2. Power BI 2-part aggregation: cached dataset > SQL on-demand
 ![Scenario 2 diagram](images/scenario-2.JPG)

 Create a Power BI dataset that will cache the summarized data in memory, and drill down to the SQL on-demand query service for the detailed data.
-In this case, most user queries should hit the cache, but the on-demand query engine will support the occasional dill-down analysis.
+In this case, most user queries should hit the cache, but the on-demand query engine will support the occasional drill-down.
 This scenario does not need a provisioned SQL Pool (previously known as SQL Data Warehouse).

 **Step 1** to **Step 4** are identical to scenario 1.